Andrew-Brad/stonk-notes/README.md

 # Stonk Notes

 This is a reference application modeled after [Jason Taylor's Clean Architecture template in C#](https://github.com/jasontaylordev/CleanArchitecture).
+It's purpose is to act as a learning and demonstration tool for enterprise patterns in Asp.Net Core, using one flavor of Clean Architecture template.
+In some areas, I pivoted in implementation based on my own opinions and experience.

 It represents a Trading Journal application to help retail traders track Proft/Loss metrics, analyze trade performance, and facilitate retrospectives.